chen0040/keras-fake-news-generator-and-detector/README.md

 # Fake News Detector

-The following neural network models are implemented for fake new detector:
+The demo codes for neural network models implemented for fake new detector can be found in [fake_news/demo] and are listed bel:

 * LSTM recurrent network with embedding layer
     * training: run [fake_news/demo/lstm_classifier_train.py](fake_news/demo/lstm_classifier_train.py) to train and save the model